danielmrhodes/JANUS/README.md

 Input Preparation
 -----------------
 The ROOT script MakeInput.C will make the probabilities file and statistical tensors file that can be given to JANUS.
+You will need to edit the script with your particular reaction parameters.
 The script uses the Coulomb excitation code Cygnus [3] for the calculations.
 The Cygnus libraries must be loaded into the ROOT session before loading MakeInput.C, and the Cygnus nucleus file must already be created.
 See [3] for details.

 The level scheme file, for either a Source or Full simulation, must be created manually.
 The file has a different format depending on the simulation mode; these are described below.